Reactive Depression: What It Is, Symptoms And Common Causes

 Reactive depression causes the patient to lose interest in activities that they previously liked.
 He doesn’t feel like doing them anymore, nor are they satisfactory when he does them.
 They lose their favorite hobbies, their daily routine, and they have stopped enjoying themselves in general.
 Even energy is reduced, to the point where the person has so little strength that getting up and showering can be a huge victory.

-You may be interested: Psychological Support for the Diagnosis of Cancer
+You may be interested: Focusing: the Body Psychotherapy of Eugene Gendlin

 The movements are very slow and expensive, requiring a lot of energy.
 This psychomotor retardation is sometimes so severe that patients fall into the so-called depressive stupor, a state similar to catatonia that resembles almost total motor paralysis.
 The heterogeneity in symptoms allows us to also find patients who, instead of being slowed down, are very agitated and cannot stop biting their nails or smoking restlessly.